"Dust of snow from a hemlock tree". 14th March 2022.

 But I don't seek to find developmental faults.
 Though scape-goating may not be anyone's intention, it happens; 'how could my mom/dad do that to me'?!
 How or why they did it, can't provide a cure, clients who use it - an it is a really powerful cocktail of rage, pain, sadness and indignation - are at a way station.
 Their destination, as long as they access all their feelings and move beyond the righteous ones, will be empowerment.
 That's what I've seen, and it is my personal experience.
 The only cure for a broken system is to negotiate a system that works, that may involve never seeing someone again, but I'm not sure.
 I say this as someone who has cut three people out of my life...albeit for very good reasons, but I absolutely see it as the worst solution.
 I'm not happy with it at all.

-Me"In the situations my research subjects were in, they felt 'shame' and 'guilt' but they were in a situation that was telling them - through the behaviors and words of others - that they should feel shame and guilt.
+Me"In the situations my research subjects were in, they felt 'shame' and 'guilt' but they were in a situation that was telling them - through the behaviours and words of others - that they should feel shame and guilt.
 So they felt - in their own words - shame and guilt...there just isn't any way for them to make shame actionable.
 They would have to agree that they were shameful.
 What they are really experiencing is exile.
 They are being turned into something/other/objectified and erased".

 But I can see that the subject of power within a relationship is missing from this discussion.

-Integrity first, Western culture values a single-minded, perhaps obsessive focus on an individual's truth.
+Western culture values a single-minded, perhaps obsessive focus on an individual's truth.
 Integrity is often defined as maintaining one's truth, one's values and beliefs and acting in accord with them no matter what!

 Power, the ability to grant or deny the thing another person needs - a person with power controls what can or cannot be said because a person with power holds more resources than the person without power, end of.
 If a person in power defines you as X and you refuse the label, you better have an alternative source of whatever that person has the power to give you...or you will need something else to trade that gives you some power over them.
 End of.